 You get three examinations at your own doctor and you are free to choose where to give birth.

 Nowadays most women go home after the birth already some hours after the birth.
-Even first timers do that.
-When the husband/partner is involved in everything from the start of the pregnancy it’s convenient to go home to your own bed an surroundings.
+Even first-timers do that.
+When the husband/partner is involved in everything from the start of the pregnancy it’s convenient to go home to your own bed surroundings.